Variational Causal Inference

 \end{theorem}

-Relating to the doubly robust estimation of average treatment effect on treated (ATT) in traditional causal inference, the above result is quite straightforward given the causal structure and the assumptions of the theorem.
-Nevertheless, we still provide a thorough proof in Appendix \ref{variational-ATT_proof}.
+Proof of the theorem can be found in Appendix \ref{variational-ATT_proof}.
 In practice, we only need $p(Y' | Z, T' = a)$ to be identical to its factual counterpart $p(Y | Z, T = a)$ given a treatment level $a$ such that they can be estimated with the same decoder $p_\theta$.
 Since $Y'$ and $T'$ are both unobserved in the data, it does not bother to simply acknowledge that $T'$ is sampled according to $p(T | X)$.
 By Theorem \ref{variational-ATT}, the following estimator is asymptotically efficient under some regularity conditions \cite{van2006targeted}: